Our Selection Process

 Should I apply?Yes, if your work meets the above-mentioned criteria and is:

 1. Able and ready to tour throughout the North American and international markets.
-If you are unsure if you are "tour ready" for North America please contact the IPAY office to discuss further.
+All productions selected to Showcase must be performed in English.
+If you are unsure if you are "tour ready" for North America please contact the IPAY Staff to discuss further.